mcc-us/ea/_questions/q10-qual-4-dependency2.md

 Cecily is in the process of adopting an infant boy.
 She qualifies to claim the child as a dependent, but she cannot obtain a Social Security number for him yet.
 If you were preparing Cecily’s income tax return, what would you advise her to do?

 A. Not claim the child until the adoption is final.
-B. Apply for an ATIN in order to claim the child.correct
+B. Apply for an ATIN in order to claim the child.
 C. File a tax return on paper and write “adopted” in the line for the SSN.
 D. Wait until a valid Social Security number is issued in order to claim the child.